 Hosting Australian websites since 1997

 With more than 20 years under our belt helping small businesses get online, we know a thing or two about web hosting.
 Our Australian web hosting solutions are fast, reliable, and offer rock-solid security.
 When you choose Netregistry, your data is stored in Australia at the Global Switch Sydney data centre — protected and accessible at all times.
 Choose from hosting packages designed for your business.
 Whether you are looking for more leads or looking to start your eCommerce business, our team can help you find the best plan for your needs.
-Choose from cPanel hosting, cloud hosting or VPS hosting and get unlimited support from our
+Choose from cPanel hosting or VPS hosting and get unlimited support from our dedicated support team.

 Free web hosting trial